sigsegv8/FluentLeniumDemo/README.md

 # Automation Technical Interview

-This repo contains automation for an e product item page
+This repo contains a typical automation framework in Java with Selenium.

 ## Interviewee Expectations: